-- Gauteng has shown a sharp increase in natural deaths, associated with increases in the Cities of Johannesburg and Tshwane in the past few weeks.
-However, the rate of increase in the 3rd wave is slightly slower than the increases experienced in the 1st and 2nd waves. - In Week 23 (6 12 Jun 2021), the numbers of deaths from natural causes in Free State and Northern Cape remain concerningly high.
-Natural deaths in Mangaung are well above the predicted numbers. - North West and Mpumalanga have continued to increase in the past week, at a greater pace than the usual winter increase in that province. - The numbers of natural deaths in KwaZulu-Natal, Eastern Cape, and Limpopo provinces are tracking slightly above the upper bound of the predicted numbers while the Western Cape is within the bounds of uncertainty. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
-By the end of Week 23 (6 12 Jun 2021), the national excess death rate since 3 May 2020 was 286 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 23 (6 12 Jun 2021), are, in order, KwaZulu-Natal, Eastern Cape, and Gauteng.
-The ranking changes to Eastern Cape, Northern Cape, and KwaZulu-Natal for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape, and KwaZulu-Natal using the agestandardised rates (i.e., taking into account the age distribution of the provincial population). - The weekly number of deaths from unnatural causes have continued to track close to the predicted numbers since the end of January 2021, with the month-end peaks being higher and at the February and March month ends reaching the upper prediction bound.
-(Note that as there is some uncertainty about the estimate of unnatural deaths in the most recent week, readers are advised not to over-interpret the increase in the estimate of numbers of deaths for this week.)
+- Gauteng has shown a sharp increase in natural deaths in the past few weeks, reaching more than 1,300 excess deaths from natural causes in Week 24 (13 19 Jun 2021), associated with increases in the Cities of Johannesburg, Tshwane and Ekurhuleni. - It is possible that the numbers of deaths from natural causes in Free State, Northern Cape and North West may have stopped increasing in Week 24 (13 19 Jun 2021).
+There is uncertainty in the numbers for the last week due to the public holiday. - Mpumalanga has continued to track above the upper prediction bound, while the numbers of natural deaths in KwaZulu-Natal, Eastern Cape, and Limpopo provinces are tracking slightly above the upper bound and - Western Cape is tracking within the bounds of uncertainty. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
+By the end of Week 24 (13 19 Jun 2021), the national excess death rate since 3 May 2020 was 291 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 24 (13 19 Jun 2021), are, in order, KwaZulu-Natal, Eastern Cape, and Gauteng.
+The ranking changes to Eastern Cape, Northern Cape, and KwaZulu-Natal for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape, and KwaZulu-Natal using the agestandardised rates (i.e., taking into account the age distribution of the provincial population).

+• The weekly number of deaths from unnatural causes have continued to track close to the predicted numbers since the end of January 2021, with the month-end peaks being higher and at the February and March month ends reaching the upper prediction bound.
+(Note that as there is some uncertainty about the estimate of unnatural deaths in the most recent week, readers are advised not to over-interpret the data for the most recent week.)